Body lay undiscovered in burnt-out car for two days: Police thought it was a sheep

 Police announced on Monday afternoon that they had launched an investigation into an "unexplained death".

-The car was first discovered on Saturday morning in the River Rd carpark, on the outskirts of Havelock North and near some of Hawke's Bay's most prestigious vineyards.
+The vehicle was first discovered on Saturday morning in the River Rd carpark, on the outskirts of Havelock North and near some of Hawke's Bay's most prestigious vineyards.

 The car remained there over the weekend.